 Tracking Commits Without a Pull Request may be particularly useful for:

-- Immature delivery teams new to adopting Agile DevOps methodologies and tools
+- Immature delivery teams who are new to adopting Agile DevOps methodologies and tools.

-- Complex, strategically critical software delivery projects involving the build of new applications and features
+- Complex, strategically critical software delivery projects involving the building of new applications and features.

 By reducing Commits Without a Pull Request, delivery teams will significantly reduce a key potential source of quality and infosec risk.
 In certain circumstances, regulatory requirements will mandate that CWPRs are tracked and reported on, in order to demonstrate effective quality and infosec procedures.